Monte Carlo Retirement Planner

 Running simulation...

-50th percentile outcome
+50th percentile balance at end

 -